What is the Banking and Securities Industry Committee (BASIC)?

 Depository Trust Company (DTC)

 When the National Association of Securities Dealers (NASD), the New York Clearing House Banks, and other organizations collaborated to form the Bank and Securities Industry Committee (BASIC), their goal was to streamline and reduce paperwork in the industry.
-BASIC made an attempt to reduce physical paperwork exchange whenever a deal involved completing the transfer of ownership.
-This led to the formation of the DTC -Depository Trust Company.
+BASIC made an attempt to reduce physical paperwork exchange whenever a deal involved completing the transfer of ownership, leading to the formation of the Depository Trust Company (DTC).

 Depository Trust and Clearing Company (DTCC)